Financial Therapy Services

 Contrary to popular opinion, financial advisors and financial therapists are not the same.

-Financial advisors are experienced professionals committed to helping their clients manage their money by learning about their specific situations.
-Their work is not limited to drafting financial plans, as they also assist in investment and wealth management, brokering the purchase of stocks, creating tax plans, and more.
+Financial advisors are experienced professionals, usually with a degree in finance or a similar field, committed to helping their clients manage their money by learning about their specific situations.
+Their work is not limited to drafting financial plans, as they also assist in investment and wealth management, retirement planning, brokering the purchase of stocks, creating tax plans, and more.

 Signs you may need Financial Therapy

 - Having an unhealthy relationship with money is the top reason to consult with a financial therapist.

 - We have rounded up some of the most common red flags that may show that you may be experiencing anxiety about spending, saving, and budgeting.